2012 Acura TSX Sport Wagon Performance

 Though some reviewers complain that the Acura TSX Sport Wagon doesn’t offer a six-cylinder engine, most reviewers say the four-cylinder engine is up to the job.
 Though the TSX Sport Wagon isn’t a canyon carver, reviewers say its handling is sporty enough for most buyers.

-- ”What you have here is a well-executed midsize station wagon built more for safe hauling than for taking corners at exuberant speeds, engineered more for fuel economy than high-performance, fuel-consumptive driving."--Washington Post
+- "What you have here is a well-executed midsize station wagon built more for safe hauling than for taking corners at exuberant speeds, engineered more for fuel economy than high-performance, fuel-consumptive driving." -- The Washington Post

 Acceleration and Power

 - "You can get a speeding ticket as quickly in a TSX Sport Wagon as you can in a TSX sedan equipped with a 3.5-liter V-6.
-But you can carry more stuff in the TSX Sport Wagon, which has usable cargo space of 60.5 cubic feet, compared with a bit more than 14 cubic feet in the sedan."--Washington Post
+But you can carry more stuff in the TSX Sport Wagon, which has usable cargo space of 60.5 cubic feet, compared with a bit more than 14 cubic feet in the sedan." -- The Washington Post

 Handling and Braking